permafrost-dev/stackup/README.md

       cron: '* * * * *'
 ```

-### Example Configuration
+### Example Configurations

-See the [example configuration](./templates/stackup.dist.yaml) for an example that brings up a Laravel-based backend and a Next.js frontend stack.
+See the [example configuration](./templates/stackup.dist.yaml) for a more complex example that brings up a Laravel-based backend and a Next.js frontend stack.

+Working on a standalone Laravel application?
+Check out the [example laravel configuration](./templates/stackup.laravel.yaml).

 ## Available Functions